Lichen planus: Prognosis

 Cutaneous lichen planus lesions typically resolve within six months to a year.
 However, some variant such as the hypertrophic variant might persist for years if left untreated or unmonitored.

 It is found that cutaneous lichen planus does not carry a risk of skin cancer.
 In contrast to cutaneous LP, which is self limited, lichen planus lesions in the mouth may persist for many years, and tend to be difficult to treat, with relapses being common.

 Although this condition was first described almost a century ago, it has been reported that its associated oral cancer risk has been exaggerated.

 Overall, it is found that patients with erythematous or erosive oral lichen planus have a higher risk of oral squamous cell carcinoma compared to patients diagnosed with other variants.

 Due to the possibility that oral LP may increase risk for oral cancer, patients with oral lichen planus are encouraged to avoid activities known to increase the risk for oral cancer, such as smoking and alcohol use.
+OLP carries a significant risk of malignant transformation to oral squamous cell carcinoma.
+The chronic inflammatory nature of OLP creates an environment that may predispose to dysplastic changes and eventual malignant transformation.
+Studies demonstrate that patients with erythematous or erosive oral lichen planus have a markedly higher risk of developing oral squamous cell carcinoma compared to patients with other variants or the general population.

+Cancer surveillance is critical as dysplastic lesions may be inadvertently diagnosed as "lichenoid mucositis with mild reactive epithelial atypia" when they may actually represent dysplasia with malignant potential.
 Patients with oral lichen planus should be followed-up at least every 6 to 12 months, to assess the disease activity, changes in symptoms or even detect early signs of malignancy.

 Epidemiology

 The overall estimated prevalence of lichen planus in worldwide population is in the range of 0.2% to 5%.

 It generally occurs more commonly in females, in a ratio of 3:2, and most cases are diagnosed between the ages of 30 and 60, but it can occur at any age.

 Lichen planus can occur in patients as diverse cutaneous manifestations alone or in combination with mucosal lichen planus and, or lichen planus of the nails.
 Study shows that frequency of mucosal involvement of lichen planus patients is 30- 70%.

 Oral lichen planus is relatively common, It is one of the most common mucosal diseases.
-The prevalence in the general population is about 1.27–2.0%, and it occurs more commonly in middle aged people.
+The prevalence in the general population is about 1.27–2.0%, with an estimated 6-7 million people affected in the United States alone.
+The disease predominantly affects middle-aged individuals (30–60 years) with a female-to-male ratio of 2:1.
 Oral lichen planus in children is rare.
 About 50% of females with oral lichen planus were reported to have undiagnosed vulvar lichen planus.

+The substantial patient population combined with the lack of effective treatments creates a major healthcare burden and highlights the critical need for novel therapeutic approaches.
+Healthcare utilization is significant due to: